 The CAD Block Management feature allows you to view a list of all CAD blocks referenced in the current plan and rename, insert or purge CAD blocks.

 Create a custom gutter profile by using CAD lines, arcs and splines then add the molding to the library for future use.

-If the CAD block has been stretched so that it no longer has the same aspect ratio, it cannot be unblocked, The Height and width factor must first be reset.
+If the CAD block has been stretched so that it no longer has the same aspect ratio, it cannot be unblocked.
+The Height and width factor must be reset first.